-In the event of a loss due to a hurricane the Corporation would be responsible for a per calendar year deductible of 3% of the total insured value of the property (\$10,982,066), or approximately \$329,000, under the provisions of the hurricane loss insurance contract.
+In the event of a loss due to a hurricane the Corporation would be responsible for a deductible of a percent of the total insured value of the property under the provisions of the hurricane loss insurance contract.
+The amount may be material to the overall financial condition of the Corporation.